 In the government-wide statements, receivables consist of all revenues earned at year-end and not yet received.
-Major receivable balances for the governmental activities include sales and use taxes.
-Sales and use taxes collected in June 2022 are accrued at year end.
+Major receivable balances for the governmental activities include sales and use taxes and FEMA reimbursements.
+Sales and use taxes collected in June 2023 not yet received are accrued at year end.
 Business-type activities report customer's utility service receivables as their major receivables.
-Uncollectible amounts due for customers' utility receivables, since they are immaterial, are recognized as bad debts through a direct write-off at the time information becomes available which would indicate the uncollectability of the particular receivable.
+An allowance for doubtful accounts is estimated based on the City's historical losses, the existing economic conditions, and the financial stability of the customers.
+Uncollectible amounts due for customers' utility receivables as of June 30, 2023 was \$68,237.
 If ad valorem taxes become uncollectible, the property involved is seized and sold as of May 31 of the effected fiscal year, and therefore, all material ad valorem taxes are collected as of the end of the current fiscal year.